 Then keep up the respect and nix all the disrespect.
 As he sees he is safe – I think you’ll see the lying fade away in a few months, most likely.

-If your husband is telling bigger lies, you may have to calmly and respectfully (and probably with great sadness) say something like:
+If your husband is telling bigger lies, you may have to calmly and respectfully (and probably with great sadness) prayerfully consider saying something like:

-I REALLY want to trust and respect you – but I just can’t respect lying.
-That is not ok.
+- I REALLY want to trust and respect you – but I just can’t respect lying.

-This sin gives you biblical grounds for divorce.
-BUT – before you react too rashly and divorce your husband – please keep in mind that God CAN and DOES heal marriages that have suffered the devastation of adultery.
+Please keep in mind that God can and does heal marriages that have suffered the devastation of adultery.
 I know MANY marriages God has healed and that are very godly and strong now – stronger than ever – and the growth began after adultery.
 This is not to say adultery is fine and not a big deal.
-It is a HUGE deal.
+It is a huge sin.
+It is not ever ok!

 Adultery is not necessarily a death sentence for a marriage.
 But contempt and unforgiveness will kill any relationship.

 But there is help and hope and our God is a God of miracles and He is able to heal broken relationships and people when we trust and obey Him.
-You may want to check out this Christian marriage site http://affaircare.blogspot.com for some real help from a Christian couple who has been through this valley and to whom God has given victory!
+Please seek godly, wise, experienced, biblical counsel!

 PHYSICAL ABUSE/SUBSTANCE ABUSE

 Please get some godly, experienced help.
-This issue is more than I can address in this post – and you will need major help ASAP.
+This issue is more than I can address – and you will need major help ASAP.